25Ericcheong/node-fundamentals/README.md

 - Each route is also able to accept multiple middleware functions as well by passing an array of functions imported (and note that order does matter as well)
 - Express has its own set of middleware functions that we can use as well.

+### Http Methods with Express

+- Vanilla JavaScript input forms with `action` essentially appends current route with the `action` value which needs to be handled by including the endpoint in the backend.
+It will also specify the method type which will need to be specified in the backend as well.
+Data will be sent in `data form` structure.
+The `name` for each input form will be the key of the `data form` object.

 # Useful Node Modules

 ## morgan